ioccc-src/winner/author/README.md

 "location_name" : "Formal location name",
 ```

-- "full_name" value is the author's formal full name.
+- `"full_name"` value is the author's formal full name.
-- "sort_word" value is the author's last name, mapped into lower case ASCII, as JSON encoded string
+- `"sort_word"` value is the author's last name, mapped into lower case ASCII, as a JSON encoded string
-- "location_code" value is an 2 UPPER CASE ISO 3166 code selected by the author
+- `"location_code"` value is a 2 UPPER CASE ISO 3166 code selected by the author
-- "location_name" value is the formal name corresponding to the "location_code", in JSON encoded string form
+- `"location_name"` value is the formal name corresponding to the `"location_code"`, in JSON encoded string form

-A "sort_word" hat is used to determine the position within the `winners.html` file,
+A `"sort_word"` that is used to determine the position within the `winners.html` file,
-a `author` and the `winners` they submitted are to be listed.
+an `author` and the `winners` they submitted are to be listed.

-A `sort_word` match this regexp:
+A `sort_word` matches this regexp:

 ```re
 ^[a-z][0-9a-z]*